CommunityTechaid/Windows-Setup/README.md

 ## Creating a custom image

-- Start with a fresh install of Windows 10 (see ## Installing Windows from WDS)
+- Start with a VM with fresh install of Windows 10 (see ## Installing Windows from WDS)
 - On Windows Server:
     - Open Windows System Image Manager
 	- Create a new answer file (an .xml file that tweaks a Windows install both on capture and installation)